magomimmo/modern-cljs/doc/second-edition/tutorial-06.md

 cljs.user=>
 ```

-You can now stop any `boot` related process and reset your git repository.
+You can now stop any `boot` related process and reset your git repository:

 ```bash
 git reset --hard